aakpat98/Clustering-Customer-Spending-Patterns/README.md

 This repository contains the analysis and deliverables for a data analytics project aimed at understanding client spending patterns for Company XYZ, a wholesale distributor in Portugal.
 The project identifies meaningful client segments to help XYZ optimize inventory management, improve customer service, and drive strategic business decisions.

 The analysis uses the Wholesale Customers dataset, which includes annual spending data for 440 clients across six product categories, categorized by channel and region.
-The project outputs include a technical document (generated with RMarkdown) and a managerial document (executive summary).
+The project outputs include a technical document (generated with RMarkdown) and an executive summary.

 ---